 I love the juicy pork chop paired with the rich tomato sauce and melted, gooey cheese so much.

-They takes 5 minutes to prepare and 15 minutes to cook resulting in juicy and delicious pork chops.
+They take 5 minutes to prepare and 15 minutes to cook resulting in juicy chops with a crispy parmesan crust.

-This whole dish can be on the table in 20 minutes, now that’s a winning dish any day of the week, but particularly those busy nights we all have through the week.
+These delicious pork chops can be on the table in 20 minutes, now that’s a winning dish for those easy weeknight dinners.

 I love to rotate today’s Parmesan Crusted Pork Chops with my Pan Seared Pork Chops, Maple Bourbon Pork Chops, BBQ Baked Pork Chops, Slow Cooker Pork Shoulder or these Grilled Hawaiian Pork Chops.